milaboratory/docs/docs/mixcr/reference/overview-mixins-list.md

 : Export nucleotide sequences only from covered region.

 `--prepend-export-clones-field <field> [<param>...]`
 : Add clones export column before other columns.
-First param is field name as it is in 'exportClones' command, left params are params of the field
+First param is field name as it is in `exportClones` command, left params are params of the field

 `--append-export-clones-field <field> [<param>...]`
 : Add clones export column after other columns.
-First param is field name as it is in 'exportClones' command, left params are params of the field
+First param is field name as it is in `exportClones` command, left params are params of the field

 `--prepend-export-alignments-field <field> [<param>...]`
 : Add clones export column before other columns.
-First param is field name as it is in 'exportAlignments' command, left params are params of the field
+First param is field name as it is in `exportAlignments` command, left params are params of the field

 `--append-export-alignments-field <field> [<param>...]`
 : Add clones export column after other columns.
-First param is field name as it is in 'exportAlignments' command, left params are params of the field
+First param is field name as it is in `exportAlignments` command, left params are params of the field

 ### Pipeline configuration mix-ins